-Not to be dramatic, but a lot of people seem to think it’s my fault for what happened, when I start to tell the story (or else they find some way to stop listening or shut me up).
+Not to be dramatic, but a lot of people seem to think it’s my fault for what happened, when I start to tell the story (or else they find some way to stop listening, or they try to shut me up).
 But they don’t give me the time to tell my story.
-The cruel ones (mostly older women) tell me to basically walk it off before I get too graphic.
-Nicer people, young women actually, listen to me, sometimes, and tell me that it’s fucked up!
-They also tell me that I got to walk it off, but the older gals never give me that kind of validation (or street cred or what ever those crazy kids call it).
-Baby Boomers always seem to have a story about what it’s REALLY like to suffer when you complain about anything to them.
-They’re such entitled cunts.
+The cruel ones (mostly older women) tell me to basically walk it off, before I get too graphic.
+Nicer people, young women actually, listen to me, sometimes.
+The younger women in my life validate my pain and tell me that it’s fucked up what happened.
+They also tell me that I got to walk it off, but the older gals never give me that.
+Baby Boomers always seem to have a story about what it’s REALLY like to suffer, when those of us from a younger generation complain about anything to them.
+They’re so entitled to hardship.

 But I’m getting distracted.
 That’s a problem I have because of my trauma.
 Sometimes the things that come out of my mouth don’t seem to make sense or have anything to do with what I was just saying.
 If you don’t understand what I’m talking about, let me tell you that You don’t expect your life to change so drastically in one night.
 You see?
-What am I even talking about?
+Am I even making sense?

 “You’re so cute.”
 He slurred while looking like a grinning tomato.

-“What?”
-I think is what I said after the 2nd or 3rd time he said that to me.
 I guess I tried to ignore it at first.
-But like I said: these memories have been intentionally degraded in my brain (by me).
+But, like I said, these memories have been intentionally degraded in my brain (by me).
 Like video tapes from the 1980s rotting in your garage, I try not to open those boxes, so I have trouble remembering the details.
-Don’t pull me up in front of some cameras if my stepdad ever has some kind of confirmation hearings, okay.
-Though he might not have a calendar like Kavenaugh did.
-But recent breakdowns have unearthed things I’ve tried to throw out.
+Don’t pull me up in front of a judge.
+If my stepdad ever wants some kind of confirmation hearings, okay.
+He might not have a calendar like Kavenaugh did, but I’m not so great with memories around trauma.
+However, recent breakdowns have unearthed things I’ve tried to throw out.

 “I’m gonna kiss you.”
 That definitely got my attention the first time he’d said it!

 “No you’re not.”
-It was easy to say that!
-No matter what my mom had let him get away with up until this moment: with me and my brother – all the fights and shitty stuff only stepdads can do, we were totally in inappropriate territory now!
+I can’t believe how easily I said it.
+No matter what my mom had let him get away with up until this moment (with me and my brother), all the fights and shitty stuff only stepdads can do.
+We were totally in inappropriate territory now!
 So much so, that I felt confident telling him, a full grown adult man-giant, what NOT to do.
 I was such a stupid little slut.
 Or so he probably thought.
 Or… I don’t know?
 Can only women say that kind of thing?
 I am a boy right?
 Sometimes it gets hard to remember.